yongdd/deep-langevin-fts/README.md

 ```Shell
 python find_best_epoch.py
 ```
 Lastly, `find_best_epoch.py` will tell you which training result is the best, and it will copy the weights of best epoch as `best_epoch.pth`.
 A sample `best_epoch.pth` file already exists.
 The training result is not always the same.
-If you are not satified with the result, run `train.py` once again.
+If you are not satisfied with the result, run `train.py` once again.

 #### 4. Run Simulation
 ```Shell